 Child Foster Care Licensing

-Foster care is 24 hour care provided to children who are unable to remain in their family home due to abuse, neglect, or other safety concerns that are contrary to their well-being.
+Foster care is 24-hour care provided to children who are unable to remain in their family home due to abuse, neglect, or other safety concerns that are contrary to their well-being.
 Children can be placed into foster care by law enforcement, court order, or voluntary agreement.
-Foster care and foster parents are to provide safety, care, food, lodging, training, education, supervision, or treatment that cannot be provided by the parent.
+Foster care and foster parents are to provide things that cannot be provided by the parent, such as:

 Foster Care Respite

 Respite care is short-term care which gives parents a needed break from challenging behaviors of a child.
 It is not a separate foster care program.
 Respite care parents go through the same licensing process as other foster parents.
 Respite care is needed for children with developmental disabilities and for children with behavioral and or emotional problems.

 Foster Care Licensing Requirements for Isanti County